twitter/typeahead.js/README.md

 * `typeahead:closed` – Triggered when the dropdown menu of a typeahead is closed.

 * `typeahead:selected` – Triggered when a suggestion from the dropdown menu is explicitly selected.
-The datum for the selected suggestion is passed to the event handler as an argument.
+The datum for the selected suggestion is passed to the event handler as an argument in addition to the name of the dataset it originated from.

 * `typeahead:autocompleted` – Triggered when the query is autocompleted.
-The datum used for autocompletion is passed to the event handler as an argument.
+The datum used for autocompletion is passed to the event handler as an argument in addition to the name of the dataset it originated from.

 All custom events are triggered on the element initialized as a typeahead.